online doctor logo

 • Kissing

-• Coming in contact with a person’s skin near the mouth, especially if he has symptoms of herpes on lips
+• Coming in contact with a person’s skin near the mouth, especially if he has symptoms of herpes on his lips

-• Sharing food utensils, lip balm or razors
+• Sharing food utensils, lip balm, or razors

-• Receiving oral intercourse from someone with a cold sore may spread a herpes infection to your genitals
+• Receiving oral intercourse from someone with a cold sore may spread a herpes infection to your genitals.

 Risk Factors for Contracting Herpes Simplex